 If your session is terminated or cannot be established because you exceeded a service limit, Cloud Shell will display an error with a link to a form that allows you to appeal the limit violation.
 Click the feedback link and submit the form with more information about the tasks you were performing before your session was terminated.

 If you do not access Cloud Shell for 120 days, we will delete your home disk.
 You will receive an email notification before we do so and simply starting a session will prevent its removal.
 Please consider a different solution on Google Cloud Storage for sensitive data you wish to store long term.

 To restore your Cloud Shell home directory to a clean state:

 Check for personal files in the home directory:

 ls -a $HOME

 Remove all files from your home directory:

 sudo rm -rf $HOME

-In the Cloud Shell menu, click the gear icon, then click Restart Cloud Shell.
+In the Cloud Shell menu, click the three dots menu icon, then click Restart Cloud Shell.
 Click Restart Cloud Shell in the confirmation dialog.